momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-The `broadcast_tx` is wrapped with `Mutex` and `Arc` so that multiple tasks can share it safely.
-As I mentioned earlier, the handler needs to receive data from two sources: the broadcast channel and the client.
-Suppose that we have functions for those, we can write code like:
+The `broadcast_tx` is wrapped with `Mutex` and `Arc` to ensure safe sharing among multiple.
+As mentioned earlier, the handler must process data from two sources: the broadcast channel and the client.
+Let's outline the implementation with the following code:

 ```rs
 use futures_util::{